rahulpandey70/FidgetSpinner-Python/README.md

-# Fidget spinner Game
+# Fidget spinner
-# Used Language - Python
+# Used Language and Module - Python,turtle
 Press space bar repeatedly to spin fidget